Owerri

 Owerri (/oʊˈwɛri/ oh-Way-Ray, Owèrrè) is the capital city of Imo State in Nigeria, set in the heart of Igboland.
 It is also the state's largest city, followed by Orlu, Okigwe and Ohaji/Egbema.
-Owerri consists of three Local Government Areas including Owerri Municipal, Owerri North and Owerri West, it has an estimated population of about 1,401,873 as of 2016 and is approximately 212.743 sqmi in area.
+Owerri consists of three Local Government Areas namely Owerri Municipal, Owerri North and Owerri West.
+It has an estimated population of 1,401,873 as of 2016 and is approximately 212.743 sqmi in area combining the 3 local government making up Owerri.
 Owerri is bordered by the Otamiri River to the east and the Nworie River to the south.
 The Owerri Slogan is Heartland.
+It is also called the Las Vegas of Africa, due to the night life of the city and the numerous hotels, casino and leisure parks all over the city.

 History

+Owerri was founded by in the 14 century CE by Ekwem Oha.

-Owerri was the last of three capitals of the Republic of Biafra in 1969.
+Before becoming the capital of present-day Imo State, Owerri was the last of three capitals of the disputed Republic of Biafra in 1969.
 The capital of the secessionist state was continuously being moved as Nigerian troops captured the older capitals.
 Enugu and Umuahia were the other capitals before Owerri.
-Present-day Owerri does contain some statuary memorializing the war, particularly in locations which suffered heavy bombing, but most war artifacts and history are located in the museum at Umuahia, Abia State.
-On 5 April 2021, a mass prison break happened in Owerri, in which 1,844 inmates were released.
-It is alleged that the Eastern Security Network was responsible for the attack.
+Present-day Owerri does contain some statuary memorializing the war, particularly in locations which suffered heavy bombing, but most war artifacts and history are maintained in a museum at Umuahia, Abia State.